Frequently Asked Questions

 What if I already have office overhead expense insurance?

 Great!
 That means you know how important this type of coverage is.
-If your current coverage isn’t enough to keep up with the rising costs of running a practice, you can combine this plan with your existing coverage for a total combined monthly benefit of up to $30,000.
+If your current coverage isn’t enough to keep up with the rising costs of running a practice, you can combine this insurance with your existing coverage for a total combined monthly benefit of up to $30,000.

 Are premiums tax-deductible?

-This plan has been designed to conform with the Internal Revenue Service ruling (IRS Publication 535 Business Expenses, Ch.
+This policy has been designed to conform with the Internal Revenue Service ruling (IRS Publication 535 Business Expenses, Ch.
 6 Insurance), allowing premiums to be deducted as a business expense.
 Please consult your personal tax advisor.

 I’ve been told that, as a physician, it’s essential for me to have ‘own occupation’ disability insurance.
 Does this coverage provide that level of protection?

 Yes.
-This plan defines total disability as the inability to perform the material duties of your current occupation or profession — not just the inability to work in any job, within or outside of the medical field.
+This coverage defines total disability as the inability to perform the material duties of your current occupation or profession — not just the inability to work in any job, within or outside of the medical field.

 Is membership in the AMA required?